gearglow/ReptiliaWithATwist/The List - Notes.md

 ## Grimoire

 - Horcruxes can be removed from whatever they possess via the spell _suntsitu arima lotua,_ which is Basque for "destroy the bound soul."
-- The Dark Mark can be removed with the spell _lotu askatu,_ which is Basque for "free the bound."
+- The Dark Mark can be removed with the spell  _askatu,_ which is Basque for "release."
-- Runes can be cleanly removed from a surface with _kendu akatsa_ (Basque for "remove the blemish").
+- Runes can be cleanly removed from a surface with _kendu akatsa_ (Basque for "remove the error").
-- Magical travel by lightning bolt can be done via the _tximista ibili_ technique (Basque for "ride the lightning").
+- Magical travel by lightning bolt can be done via the _tximista jauzi_ technique (Basque for "lightning jump").
-- Move through the ground as if through water under the effects of gillyweed using the spell _zulo,_ which is Basque for "burrow."
+- Move through the ground as if through water under the effects of gillyweed using the spell _zulo,_ which is Basque for "hole/burrow."
 - Unassisted flight with perfect maneuverability and immunity to inertia and wind resistance (speed and acceleration determined by intent when casting) is _hegan egin mugarik gabe_ (Basque for "fly without limits").
 While this can be cast as a charm, there is also a ritual to grant this ability permanently, with all parameters able to be adjusted on-the-fly as desired.
-- Take on a ghost-like, insubstantial form with _mamuzko forma_ (Basque for "ghostly form").
+- Take on a ghost-like, insubstantial form with 影 肉体 (_kage nikutai,_ Japanese for "shadow body").
 Removes the need to breathe, but the subject can no longer physically interact with the physical world aside from anything on their person when the spell was cast.
 Interaction via magic still works just fine.
 - Hold and move something with the mind (classic telekinesis): _telekinetikoa_ ("telekinetic grasp" in Basque).
-- Poltergeist form, which combines the above two: የፖሊተር ሐኪም ቅፅ (Amharic, pronounced "yepolīteri ḥākīmi k’it͟s’i").
+- Poltergeist form, which combines the above two: 騒霊 肉体 (_sōrei nikutai,_ Japanese for "poltergeist body").
 - Conjures blades of pure arcane force which can be controlled with a thought: _indar-palak_ ("force blades" in Basque).
 - Magic lightsaber: _gladius magnus_ (Latin).
 - Training lightsaber: _ense lucis radium_ (Latin).
 - Spot-shield against any directed spell, even the Unforgivables, with _svartholsskjöldur_ (Icelandic for "black-hole shield").
 - Glowing-path-style locator spell: _monstrant viam._
-- Magic walkie-talkies: хол ярих (_khol yarikh_, Mongolian for "far speak").
+- Magic walkie-talkies: хол ярих (_khol yarikh_, Mongolian for "far/away speak/talk").
 - Ball Lightning: 球電 (_kyuu-den_, Japanese) or _pilota tximista_ (Basque).
 - Lightning bolt: _tximista_ (Basque) or _fulmen_ (Latin).
 - Lightning blade: _fulmineum_ (Latin) or _tximista pala_ (Basque).